GoryMoon/StreamEngineer/GoryMoon.StreamEngineer/README.md

  5. Open the `settings.toml` and enter the `SteamName`
  6. Open the `token-settings.toml` and enter the `StreamLabsToken`

+## Twitch Extension

+Go to the twitch extensions and search for `Stream Engineer` and add it.

+In the configuration of the extension you need to copy the `Mod Token` into the `token-settings.toml` file.

 ## Configuring events

 To edit the events open the `events.json`, can be done while game is running.